oxinabox/DataDeps.jl/README.md

  extra_message ="""This is an extra message to be shown before downloading file"""
 ```

+This information gets stored into a global const dictionary at runtime, in the DataDeps namespace, which we will call the Registry.
+(Alternatively it could be in a global dictionary in this modules namespace, but then we would need to create that variable.
+Which we could do with the global keyword.
+But idk how to make it const then)

 There should be a helper function that the use called from the REPL,
 that given some of the parameters, generates a stub.
 In particular it should generate the hash.